Maybole and Girvan Railway: Topography

 North of Kilkerran on the west of the line there was a small factory referred to as the Acid Works, or sometimes the Secret Works. which was a landmark for drivers.

-Grangeston was opened in 1941 to serve a munitions factory adjacent; it was not advertised in public timetables.
-Local mapping shows the location also as Grangetown or Grangestone; Quick, Butt and Smith refer to it as Grangeston Halt; there was a rail connection to sidings in the depot, served from the Maidens and Dunure line.
+Grangeston was opened in 1941 to serve a munitions factory adjacent.
+It was not advertised in public timetables.
+Local mapping shows the location also as Grangetown or Grangestone, although Quick, Butt and Smith refer to it as Grangeston Halt.
+There was a rail connection to sidings in the depot, served from the Maidens and Dunure line.